 Bob: And utilize them.

-Greg: Well, the lie is- is that as long as we have love and as long as we are committed to each other for a lifetime, that’s it we’ve- we’ve got the necessary-
+Dr. Smalley: Well, the lie is- is that, as long as we have love and as long as we are committed to each for a lifetime, that’s it.
+I mean, we’ve- we’ve got the necessary-

 Jim: You’ve rung the bell.

-Bob: And what we realized when we started presenting these ideas to the couples that we work with is that, uh, and how central this is, we basically say, if you can’t remember anything that you hear this week and, except for one, if you can remember to make safety the center of the target, safety and security at the center of the target, because what actually happens, to your point, is that when people begin to truly feel deeply and profoundly safe and secure, we just always relax and open up, and when two hearts that are open are in close proximity to each other, that intimacy and connection we’re longing for happens naturally, but when people feel unsafe and insecure, they’re guarded.
-And there’s something that hinders as a result, the ability to truly connect in that way that our hearts are longing for.
+Bob: And what we realized, when we started presenting these ideas to the couples that we work with, is that, um, and how central this is.
+We basically say, “If you can’t remember anything that you hear this week and- except for one, if you can remember to make safety the center of the target, safety and security at the center of the target…” Because what actually happens, to your point, is that when people begin to truly feel deeply and profoundly safe and secure, we just always relax and open up.
+And when two hearts, that are open, are in close proximity to each other, that intimacy and the connection we’re longing for, happens naturally.
+But when people feel unsafe and insecure, they’re guarded.
+And there’s something that hinders, as a result, the ability to truly connect in that way that our hearts are longing for.

-Greg: Right.
-Versus really learning that very, very different way.
+Dr. Smalley: … versus, really learning in a very, very different way.
 Instead of trying to fix her emotions, solve some sort of problem, get her feeling differently, what if I just started to care about how she felt?
 And then, what if that became my goal?
-And I’m telling you, that’s one of the greatest things that we see within the marriage intensives-
+And I’m telling you, that’s one of the greatest things that we see within the marriage intensives.

-Greg: And that what we’ve written in the book, is a method to actually help couples, instead of trying to solve and- and get away from emotions, how do you actually embrace that so that you can use those emotions to feel a deeper sense of connection and an intimacy.
+Dr. Smalley: And then, what we’ve written in the book is a method to actually help couples, instead of trying to solve and- and get away from emotions, how do you actually embrace that so that you can use those emotions to feel a deeper sense of connection and-

-Jim: Right, and Bob, you- you developed that heart talk concept, so, I- I think you did.
-What is the heart talk concept?
+Jim: And Bob, you- you developed that Heart Talk concept, so- w- I think you did.
+What is the Heart Talk concept?
+I think-

 Bob: Yeah, that’s-

 Jim: That’s- that is good input.
-All of these, they’re really good.
+All of these are- they’re really good.